Riding in North Wales

 The Brecon Beacons is a national park where Welsh cobs run wild.
 It offers sensational trail riding: along ridges of the Black Mountains, into lush valleys and across the River Wye for a pub lunch.
 The real surprise is a world so far from urban hustle is actually so close.
-Find out more about riding in the area on the Brecon Beacons National Park website or use our search to riding centre in the Brecon Beacons.
+Use our search to find a riding centre in the Brecon Beacons.

 Riding in West Wales

 If riding for you is about freedom, then Carmarthenshire is the place to go.
 With an accredited operator you can go trekking into picture book countryside.
-Marros Riding Centre offer experienced riders an opportunity to gallop on Pendine Sands, seven miles of stunning of empty beach.
+Marros Riding Centre offer experienced riders an opportunity to gallop on Pendine Sands - seven miles of stunning empty beach.